-h.
-Appointment of Members of the Board
+With regard to candidates for Members of the Board, the JT Corporate Governance Policy stipulates that the proposed list of candidates created by the President shall be deliberated by the Advisory Panel on Nomination and Compensation, the content and results of which are reported to the Board of Directors, and that after appropriate opportunities to receive advice from Independent Outside Directors have been secured, a decision shall be made by resolution of the Board of Directors.
 The Company's Articles of Incorporation stipulate that Members of the Board must be appointed by a majority of the shareholder votes cast on an occasion where shareholders representing at least one-third of the total voting rights are present.